Photo Permission Form found here.

 Out-of-school Youth (OSY)

-Rogers was a high school graduate working at Food Lion as a stocker.
-He
+A high school graduate working at Food Lion as a

-knew that he wanted to go back to school and become a certified welder.
+stocker knew that they wanted to go back to school and become a certified

-He visited Hopkinsville Community College's Youth Workforce Connections
+welder.
+They visited Hopkinsville Community College’s Youth Workforce

-which receives Workforce Innovation & Opportunity Act funds from
+Connections, which receives Workforce Innovation & Opportunity Act funds

-the West Kentucky Workforce Board to serve out-of-school youth ages
+from the West Kentucky Workforce Board to serve out-of-school youth ages 18-24.

 In-School Youth (ISY)